Samaneh-Tousi/WZ_bulk-rnaseq-dea-tutorial/index.md

 -h → Generates an HTML quality report for each sample

--j → Generates a JSON report with detailed processing statistics
+-j → Generates a JSON (JavaScript Object Notation, a plain text file) report with detailed processing statistics

 -w 18 → Uses 18 CPU threads to speed up processing